BobbleKeyboard/android_touch/README.md

 want to send touch events via uiautomator in android instrumentation test case, it will have medium latency.

 **android_touch is a dependency free native Android tool to send multitouch inputs at very high speed with very low latency.
-This soles the problem of high latency ADB/uiautomator multitouch inputs.**
+This solves the problem of high latency ADB/uiautomator multitouch inputs.**

     Latency of android_touch < uiautomator method < adb method